scverse/scanpy_usage/170505_seurat/README.md

 Scanpy provides a number of Seurat's features ([Satija *et al.*, Nat.
 Biotechnol., 2015](https://doi.org/10.1038/nbt.3192)), but at significantly higher computationally efficiency.
 [Here](https://nbviewer.jupyter.org/github/theislab/scanpy_usage/blob/master/170505_seurat/seurat.ipynb), we reproduce most of Seurat's [guided clustering tutorial](http://satijalab.org/seurat/pbmc3k_tutorial.html) as compiled on March 30, 2017.
 The tutorial starts with preprocessing and ends with the identification of cell types through marker genes of clusters.
 The data consists in *3k PBMCs from a Healthy Donor* and is freely available from 10x ([here](http://cf.10xgenomics.com/samples/cell-exp/1.1.0/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz) from this [webpage](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k)).
 The profiling information for Seurat has been obtained within [seurat_R.ipynb](seurat_R.ipynb).

+*Note:* The profiling information was obtained in June 2017 for Scanpy 0.2.1 and Seurat 1.4.0.4).
+In the meanwhile, both Scanpy and Seurat have become faster and the difference should not be as dramatic any more.

 | | Scanpy | Seurat |
 |----|-----|----|
 | **preprocessing** | < 1 s | 14 s |